springfall2008/batpred/docs/config-yml-settings.md

 - **metric_standing_charge** - Set to the standing charge in pounds e.g. 0.50 is 50p.
 Can be typed in directly or point to a sensor that stores this information (e.g. Octopus Plugin).

-Delete this line from apps.yaml or set to zero if you don't want the standing charge (and only have consumption usage) to be included in predbat charts and output data.
+Delete this line from apps.yaml or set it to zero if you don't want the standing charge (and only have consumption usage) to be included in predbat charts and output data.

 ## Manual energy rates